 - Lip balm container

-In a double boiler combine almond oil and beeswax until melted together.
+In a double boiler combine the almond oil and beeswax until melted together.
 Remove from heat and stir in the honey and pumpkin pie spice.
-Once mixed, then carefully pour the mixture into a lip balm container.
+Make sure to blend it in thoroughly—you want that pumpkin spice to be evenly mixed in to the balm, not in lumpy chunks.
+Once mixed, carefully pour the mixture into a lip balm container.
 Let it harden and cool.
+Of course, you can scale up your recipe if you want to make stocking stuffers for your friends and family—that way everyone can enjoy how amazing this natural lip balm is!